Convergence and error estimates for the Lagrangian based Conservative Spectral method for Boltzmann Equations: Introduction

 \section{Introduction}

-The Boltzmann Transport Equation is an integro-differential transport equation that describes the evolution of a single point probability density function $f(x,v, t)$ defined as the probability of finding a particle at position $x$ with kinetic velocity $v$ at time $t$.
-The mathematical and computational difficulties associated to the Boltzmann equation are due to the non local and non linear nature of the binary collision operator, which is usually modeled as a bilinear integral form in $3$-dimensional velocity space and unit sphere $\mathbb{S}^{2}$.
-Our work extends to higher dimensions $d\ge 3$.
+The Boltzmann Transport Equation is an integro-differential transport equation that describes the evolution of a single point probability density function $f(t, v, x)$ defined as the probability of finding a particle at position $x$ with kinetic velocity $v$ at time $t$.
+The mathematical and computational difficulties associated to the Boltzmann equation are due to the non local and non linear nature of the binary collision operator, which is usually modeled as a bilinear integral form in $d$-dimensional velocity space and unit sphere $\mathbb{S}^{d-1}$.

-The focus of this manuscript is to provide a complete consistency and error analysis and long time convergence to statistical equilibrium states for the Lagrangian minimization Spectral conservative scheme proposed in \cite{GT09} to solve the dynamics of elastic binary collisions and more.
-In particular, the results of this work answer a long standing open problem posed by Cercignani, Illner and Pulvirenti in \cite[Chapter 12]{CIP} about finding error estimates for a consistent non linear Boltzmann deterministic scheme for elastic binary interactions in the case of hard potentials
+The focus of this manuscript is to provide a complete consistency and error analysis and long time convergence to statistical equilibrium states for the Lagrangian based conservative spectral scheme proposed in \cite{GT09} to solve the dynamics of elastic binary collisions.
+In particular, the results of this work answer a long standing open problem posed by Cercignani, Illner and Pulvirenti in \cite[Chapter 12]{CIP} about finding error estimates for a consistent non linear Boltzmann deterministic scheme for elastic binary interactions in the case of hard potentials.